Skip to main content

 Submitted work develops key skills in research, reading and writing and assesses intended knowledge and skills outcomes including independent thinking and the ability to critically evaluate the concepts and sources introduced in the module.

 The museum note will develop and assess professional skills with a view to preparing an artefact for publication (1000 words) and the project (2500 words) will enable candidates to display mastery of a complex and specialised area of knowledge and skills and to employ advanced skills to conduct research in an area of their choice connected to Sex, Bodies and Identities in Ancient Greece.
-The formative research proposal enables students to develop, and gain feedback on, a plan and bibliography for their research essay.
+The project includes a reflective element ensuring students demonstrate their planning process and rationale for their choices.

 Reading Lists